National Student Group Scores and Score Gaps

 - students identified and not identified as having a disability; and

-- students not identified as English language learners.
+- students not identified as English learners.

 In comparison to 1992, however, average fourth-grade reading scores were higher for the following student groups: